codebeaver-ai/codebeaver-ai/README.md

 🪵 CodeBeaver runs, writes and updates Unit Tests
 🖥️ CodeBeaver runs End-to-End Tests written in natural language.

-🐛 If a test fails due to a bug, CodeBeaver will spot it and explain how to fix it.

-🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to get Unit Tests & E2E Tests after every Pull Request!
+🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to put Unit Tests & E2E Tests on autopilot!

 **CodeBeaver** supercharges your development workflow by:

 - Writing new tests when you need them
 - Keeping your test suite up-to-date as your code evolves
 - Adding edge cases you might have missed
-- Pinpointing exactly where bugs are hiding in your code
+- If a test fails due to a bug, 🐛 CodeBeaver will spot it and explain how to fix it.

 # E2E Test Quickstart